biopython/biopython.github.io/wiki/SeqIO_dev.md

 follow the defacto standard laid down by the GenBank parser...
 I should try and document this more.

-If the supplied file seems to be invalid, raise a SyntaxError exception.
+If the supplied file seems to be invalid, raise a ValueError exception.

 Writing new file formats
 ------------------------